vervoortkobe/htf-2024/src/components/ReactionSpeedChallenge.md

   const [isStarted, setIsStarted] = createSignal(false);
 ```

-Why?: We need these state variables to control the game's flow—keeping track of the current ball's position, the player's score, how much time is left, whether the game is over, and whether the game has started.
+Why?: We need these state variables to control the game's flow—keeping track of the current asteroid's position, the player's score, how much time is left, whether the game is over, and whether the game has started.

 ## Step 3: Fetch the challenge from the backend